 Autodesk’s Fusion 360 is a cloud-connected CAD/CAM application that’s supported on Mac OS and Windows and is free for students, hobbyists, enthusiasts, and startups.
-It’s both a powerful design app for 3D objects and a CAM (computer-aided machining) app that can create 3D toolpaths for the Bantam Tools Desktop CNC Milling Machine.
+It’s both a powerful design app for 3D objects and a CAM (computer-aided machining) app that can create 3D toolpaths for the Bantam Tools Milling Machine.

 Designing in Fusion 360